 Though he was released from that before too long.
 This trope applies better to the guy stuffed in the burlap sack in her apartment.

 The victim of the "Sloth" punishment in Se7en is kept paralysed in his own apartment for a year by the villain, occasionally given antibiotics so as not to die from his bedsores.
-By the time he is saved and taken to a hospital, his mind is no longer functioning.
+By the time he is taken to a hospital, his mind no longer functions.

 Although the effect is mostly killed by the movie's cheese factor, Casper Meets Wendy has a vortex that is magically opened and used to throw victims into which drags them away.
 After it's closed, very few people can open it again, so a later rescue is out of the question.
 It's particularly horrific for the ghosts, since a human might be lucky and get bashed in the head but someone already dead wouldn't have that option.